carly-west/cse212-final-project/2-set.md

 # Output: {'banana', 'watermellon', 'apple', 'cherry', 'lemon'}
 ```
-The output are the values that were not in both sets.
+The output is the values that were not in both sets.

 ### Finding the Size of Set
-To find the number of items in the set, you can use the len() funciton.
+To find the number of items in the set, you can use the len() function.
 This has an O(1) performance.
 It would be done like this:

 ```
 my_set = {"apple", "banana", "cherry"}